 1. Preparing the Dough

-In a mixing bowl, combine the all-purpose flour, salt, and 4 tablespoons of oil.
-Gradually add water while mixing, until a firm dough forms.
-Knead the dough for about 5-7 minutes until smooth and elastic.
-Cover it with a damp cloth and let it rest for at least 30 minutes.
+In a bowl mix flour, salt and 4 tablespoons oil.
+Slowly add water and stir till a dough forms.
+Knead it for 5–7 minutes till it feels smooth and elastic.
+Cover with a damp cloth and let it rest 30 minutes.

 2. Making the Filling